mkrevuelta/CppMoveBase64/README.md

    * ...and then use it in a program compiled in MSVC 2012...
    * ...or vice-versa!

-3. This compatibility **scales** as your project grows
+3. This compatibility **scales** as the number of libraries grows.
+It is **transitive**
-   * Let's say you use this library and some other libraries in your program...
+   * Let's say you create a compression library FooZip that uses CppMoveBase64
+   * FooZip can simply expose CppMoveBase64's objects in its own interface
-   * Then, objects provided by CppMoveBase64 can travel around safely from one library/program to another, even though each one has been generated with a different version of the compiler
+   * Objects provided by CppMoveBase64 can be passed around safely from one library/program to another, even though each one has been generated with a different version of the compiler

 ## Basic encoding usage